 Podophyllum peltatum: Forgotten Fruit

 The first time I saw a mayapple I was certain something that strange had to be toxic, and it is, unless totally ripe.
 In fact, all parts of the plant except the very ripe fruit are quite poisonous.
+Another plant which is like that is the Natal Plum.

 Other parts of the Mayapple have had a wide range of medicinal uses with native Americans.
-It is, however, a powerful plant and not to be used lightly.
-The Indians also used it to commit suicide.
+It is, however, a powerful plant and not to be used lightly: The Indians also used it to commit suicide.
 Two drugs are made from the Mayapple, etoposide and teniposide.
 Etoposide is for testicular and small-cell lung cancer, teniposide is used in conditions like brain tumors and infancy leukemia.
 For those of us old enough to remember “Carter’s Little Liver Pills” Mayapple was a main ingredient that made the pills a laxative and had nothing to do with the liver at all.

 Other local names include: Raccoon Berry, Wild lemon, Ground Lemon, Hog Apple, Indian Apple, Wild Jalap, Duck’s Foot, Umbrella Leaf, and Wild Mandrake though it is not related to the Old World Mandrake, Mandragora officinarum.
 The Himalayan MayApple, Podophyllum hexandrum aka Podophyllum emodi, reportedly has edible leaves as well.